hyperfy-io/hyperfy-docs/docs/developers/destructibles.md

 ## Signals

 If we want other apps to be able to set the state of our custom app we need to add signals.
 This also allows us to control the app's state from within the editor UI.

-Import useSignal from hyperfy, then call it by passing in the name of our signal `Destroy` as well as a callback function, which in our case is `destroy`.
+Import `useSignal` from hyperfy, then call it by passing in the name of our signal `Destroy` as well as a callback function, which in our case is `destroy`.
 When the `Destroy` signal is received, our app will execute the same exact code as it would if you had clicked on the model.

 While we're in there let's add a `Reset` signal, a corresponding `reset` function, and a sync state action that sets `active` to true.

 The basic state is setup now so let's add some conditional rendering.
 Check the `active` variable before rendering the `rigidbody` component.
 The model will now only appear when the state is active.
 Try clicking on the model as well as playing with the Destroy and Reset buttons in the editor to see the model appear and disappear.

 We'll also quickly add some triggers for Destroy and Reset, which other apps can listen for and react.
 Import `useWorld` from hyperfy and call it to get a reference to the world object.
-We add the trigger editor fields and call them using `world.trigger()`;
+We add the trigger editor fields and can trigger them using `world.trigger()` but we will do that later.

 <details>
 <summary>Click to view code</summary>